sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :retried_files: Number of files that were retried

-  :success_files: Number of files that were successfully transfers, include those that succeed after a retry.
+  :success_files: Number of files that were successfully transferred, include those that succeed after a retry.

   :success_jobs: Number of transfer jobs that success for all files.

-  :total_duration: Total duration, in seconds, of the files that were successfully transfered
+  :total_duration: Total duration, in seconds, of the files that were successfully transferred

   :total_size: Total size in bytes of the files that were successfully transferred.